awsdocs/AWS-Kinesis-Video-Documentation/doc_source/troubleshooting.md

 To resolve this error, update your installation of Xcode to the latest version\.

-### Curl errors when running the GStreamer demo app<a name="troubleshooting-producer-curl"></a>
+### Curl errors when running the GStreamer demo application<a name="troubleshooting-producer-curl"></a>

 To resolve curl errors when you run the GStreamer demo application, copy [this certificate file](https://www.amazontrust.com/repository/SFSRootCAG2.pem) to `/etc/ssl/cert.pem`\.

-### Time stamp/range assertion at run time on Raspberry Pi<a name="troubleshooting-producer-raspberrypi-timestamp-assert"></a>
+### Timestamp/range assertion at runtime on Raspberry Pi<a name="troubleshooting-producer-raspberrypi-timestamp-assert"></a>

-If a time stamp range assertion occurs at run time, update the firmware and restart the device:
+If a timestamp range assertion occurs at runtime, update the firmware and restart the device:

 ```
 $ sudo rpi-update